hatredholder/Social-Network/README.md

 - Adding as a Friend
 - Like and Comment on Posts
 - Messaging between Users
-- Notifications on Friend requests
+- Notifications on Friend Requests
 - Search Users

 ## Preview